 |

-The following is a general description of the Ragdoll patterns,
+The following is a general description of the Ragdoll colours

-but it is worth remembering that it is for guidance only.
+and patterns but it is worth remembering that it is for guidance

-Mitted and bi-colour Ragdolls homed as pets, may be ‘mis-marked’
+only.
+Mitted and bi-colour Ragdolls homed as pets may be

-but this does not make them any the less lovable.
-Ragdolls
+‘mis-marked’ but this does not make them any the less lovable.

-mature slowly and do not obtain their final coat colour until
+Ragdolls mature slowly and do not obtain their final coat colour

-they are approximately four years old, so the kitten which joins
+until they are approximately four years old, so the kitten which

 Colourpointed Ragdoll